MILGAMMA 50mg/250mcg x 20 tabl

 thiamine hydrochloride.

-1. The percentage of conversion to active cocarboxylase after taking benfotiamine is 2-5 times higher than after taking the same amounts of water-soluble vitamin B1.
+- The rate of conversion into active cocarboxylase after taking benfotiamine is 2-5 times higher than after taking the same amounts of water-soluble vitamin B1.

-2. Benfotiamine is incomparably more resistant to degradation by the thiaminase enzyme.
+- Benfotiamine is incomparably more resistant to destruction by the enzyme thiaminase.

-3. After oral administration of even large amounts of benfotiamine, no anaphylactic reactions were observed.
+- After oral administration of even large amounts of benfotiamine, no anaphylactic reactions are observed.

-4. While thiamine hydrochloride inhibits intestinal peristalsis, benfotiamine has a mild excitatory effect on smooth muscle.
+- While thiamine hydrochloride suppresses intestinal peristalsis, benfotiamine has a mild excitatory effect on smooth muscle.

-5. Benfotiamine is tasteless and odorless.
-When taking it, the familiar unpleasant body odor does not appear, as with the application of ordinary vitamin B 1 .
+- Benfotiamine is tasteless and odorless.
+When taken, it does not cause the familiar unpleasant body odor that occurs with regular vitamin B1 .

-Vitamin B 12 (cyanocobalamin) is indispensable for cellular metabolism, for normal blood formation and the functioning of the nervous system.
+Vitamin B12 (cyanocobalamin) is essential for cellular metabolism, normal blood formation and the functioning of the nervous system.
 It catalyzes the biological synthesis of nucleic acids, and thus the construction of new cell nuclei.
-In addition, in high doses, vitamin B 12 exhibits analgesic, anti-allergic and blood circulation-stimulating effects.
+In addition, in high doses, vitamin B12 exhibits analgesic, antiallergic and blood-thinning effects.

 5.2 Pharmacokinetic properties

-After oral administration of benfotiamine, it is dephosphorylated to fat-soluble S-benzoylthiamine (SBT) by intestinal phosphatases.
-It is absorbed better, compared to water-soluble thiamine derivatives, and from the circulating blood passes into the cell interior, where enzymatic debenzoylation takes place to thiamine, which is then converted into the active coenzyme form (cocarboxylase, synonym - thiamine diphosphate) by thiamine kinases ).
-About 1 mg of thiamine is broken down daily in the body.
+After oral administration of benfotiamine, its dephosphorylation to fat-soluble S-benzoylthiamine (SBT) is carried out by phosphatases in the intestine.
+It is better absorbed than water-soluble thiamine derivatives, and from the circulating blood it passes into the interior of the cell, where enzymatic debenzoylation to thiamine takes place, which is then converted into the active coenzyme form (cocarboxylase, synonym – thiamine diphosphate) by thiamine kinases.
+About 1 mg of thiamine is broken down in the body daily.
 Excess thiamine is excreted in the urine.

 Cocarboxylase is a coenzyme of pyruvate dehydrogenase, which plays a key role in the oxidative breakdown of glucose.
-Since the energy supply in nerve cells is mainly through the oxidative catabolism of glucose, an adequate supply of thiamine is extremely important for nerve function.
-As the glucose level increases, so does the need for thiamine.
-Greater intracellular concentrations of thiamine and active coenzyme are achieved with benfotiamine than with oral administration of water-soluble thiamine derivatives.
+Since energy production in nerve cells is mainly carried out by oxidative catabolism of glucose, an adequate supply of thiamine is of utmost importance for nerve function.
+When glucose levels increase, the need for thiamine also increases.
+Benfotiamine achieves higher intracellular concentrations of thiamine and the active coenzyme than when water-soluble thiamine derivatives are taken orally.

 The lack of sufficient amounts of cocarboxylase in the blood leads to the accumulation of intermediate breakdown products such as pyruvate, lactate and ketoglutarate in the blood and tissues, to which the muscles, myocardium and central nervous system react particularly sensitively.
 Benfotiamine reduces the accumulation of these toxic substances.
 In therapeutic use, benfotiamine shows an analgesic effect.

-Released from food during the digestive process in the stomach, vitamin B12 binds to intrinsic factor (IF).
+Vitamin B12 released from food during the digestive process in the stomach binds to intrinsic factor (IF).
 This glycoprotein is formed by the parietal cells of the stomach.
-The vitamin B 12 -IF-complex is resistant to proteolytic enzymes and reaches the distal ileum, where it binds to specific receptors and thus resorption of the vitamin takes place.
-Vitamin B 12 is transferred from the mucosa to the capillary circulation, where it binds to its transport protein - transcobalamin.
+The vitamin B12 -IF complex is resistant to proteolytic enzymes and reaches the distal ileum, where it binds to specific receptors and thus the absorption of the vitamin occurs.
+Vitamin B12 is transferred from the mucosa into the capillary circulation, where it binds to its transport protein, transcobalamin.
 This complex is rapidly taken up by the liver, bone marrow and other proliferating cells.

-Absorption is impaired in patients with a missing intrinsic factor, as well as in patients with malabsorption, or with diseases, respectively changes in the intestine, after gastrectomy, or with the formation of autoimmune antibodies.
-In the normal case, only 1.5-3.5 micrograms of vitamin B 12 are absorbed from food.
+Absorption is impaired in patients with a lack of intrinsic factor, as well as in patients with malabsorption, or with diseases or changes in the intestine, after gastrectomy, or in the formation of autoimmune antibodies.
+Normally, only 1.5-3.5 micrograms of vitamin B 12 are absorbed from food.

-Vitamin B12 is excreted through the bile and is included in the enterohepatic circulation.
+Vitamin B12 is excreted in the bile and is involved in the enterohepatic circulation.
 Vitamin B12 crosses the placenta.

 Bioavailability

-A comparative study by Bitsch (1990) on 10 male subjects showed a significantly higher bioavailability of benfotiamine than water-soluble thiamine mononitrate.
-The absorption of benfotiamine is proportional to the dose, since the substance, based on its fat solubility (unlike thiamine), has absorption kinetics in which there is no saturation phase.
-On the other hand, after oral intake of water-soluble vitamin B1 , a maximum of only 10 mg can be absorbed.
-In addition, benfotiamine is retained longer in the tissues.
+A comparative study by Bitsch (1990) on 10 male subjects showed a significantly higher bioavailability of benfotiamine compared to water-soluble thiamine mononitrate.
+The absorption of benfotiamine is dose-proportional, since the substance, due to its fat solubility (unlike thiamine), has absorption kinetics in which there is no saturation phase.
+On the other hand, after oral administration of water-soluble vitamin B 1, only a maximum of 10 mg can be absorbed.
+In addition, benfotiamine is retained in the tissues for a longer time.

-Benfotiamine clearly outperforms other fat-soluble thiamine derivatives.
-Bitsch (1992) in a comparative cross - over study showed that e.g. AUC-values (area under the concentration-time curve) in the plasma after administration of benfotiamine exceed four times the corresponding values for fursultiamine.
-The maximum thiamine concentration (c max ) in plasma after administration of benfotiamine showed a value more than two times higher compared to the values for fursultiamine.
+Benfotiamine is clearly superior to other fat-soluble thiamine derivatives.
+Bitsch (1992) showed in a comparative cross - over study that, for example, the AUC values (area under the concentration-time curve) in plasma after administration of benfotiamine exceeded the corresponding values for fursultiamine by a factor of four.
+The maximum thiamine concentration (c max ) in plasma after administration of benfotiamine showed a value that was more than twice as high as the values for fursultiamine.

-Appropriate for determining vitamin B1 status are measurements of thiamine diphosphate-dependent enzyme activity in erythrocytes, such as that of transketolase (ETK) and the extent to which they can be activated (α-ETK activation coefficient).
-Concentrations for ETC in plasma are between 2 and 4 micrograms/100 ml.
+Suitable for determining vitamin B1 status are measurements of thiamine diphosphate-dependent enzyme activity in erythrocytes, such as that of transketolase (ETK) and the extent to which they can be activated (α-ETK activation coefficient).
+Plasma ETK concentrations are between 2 and 4 micrograms/100 ml.

-Plasma concentrations of vitamin B 12 amount to 200-900 pg/ml in the normal case, and < 200 pg/ml in case of deficiency.
-Circulating vitamin B 12 corresponds to only 0.1% of the total amount of the vitamin.
+Plasma concentrations of vitamin B12 are normally 200-900 pg/ml, and in case of deficiency <200 pg/ml.
+Circulating vitamin B12 accounts for only 0.1% of the total amount of the vitamin.

-The daily requirement of vitamin B 12 amounts to about 1 microgram.
-Non-circulating vitamin B 12 accumulates mainly in the liver.
-With a body pool of 3-5 mg, the amount contained in the liver represents 50-90% of the total.
+The daily requirement for vitamin B12 is about 1 microgram.
+Vitamin B12 that does not circulate in the body accumulates mainly in the liver.
+With a body pool of 3-5 mg , the amount contained in the liver represents 50-90% of the total.

-Absorption of vitamin B12 is inhibited by colchicine, ethanol, and neomycin (parenteral application is shown here).
-Oral antidiabetic agents of the biguanide type, para-aminosalicylic acid, as well as chloramphenicol and vitamin C interfere with the absorption of vitamin B 12 .
+Vitamin B12 absorption is inhibited by colchicine, ethanol, and neomycin (parenteral administration is shown here).
+Oral antidiabetic agents of the biguanide type, para-aminosalicylic acid, as well as chloramphenicol and vitamin C interfere with vitamin B12 absorption.

 The biological half-life of cyanocobalamin in plasma is 123 hours.